tpollard64/Nvidia-RTX-Hero/README.md

 2. Add product selection options.
 Currently it checks for all models of 3080/3090s in stock.
 I will take whatever I can get so I have been running it on everything.
 I will be adding a user selection method in the near future.

+3. NVIDIA store support.
+I had a working solution for the NVIDIA store but their API has been terrible lately.
+They are very clearly trying to prevent bots with their API blackouts.
+I am working on a solution that monitors the NVIDIA store for changes before pushing API requests.
+I assume the API will come back online before the add to cart buttons go live.

 I am open to suggestions!
 Please let me know of any features you think would help you get a 3090/3080!